Students' Union Relationship Agreement

 The University organises an annual induction for the Union’s Elected Officers for the purpose of communicating the University’s structures, governance, priorities and projects.
 The induction also aims to establish relationships and provide a forum for discussing areas of mutual interest.

 The University has the right to nominate two Trustees to become members of the Union’s Board of Trustees, as defined with the Union’s Memorandum and Articles of Association.
 The contribution of University Nominated Trustees is recognised as integral to the good governance of the Union.
 The Student Members of the Council shall comprise the Students’ Union President and one other Union elected officer, as prescribed by the University’s Ordinances.
 Recognition of the importance of the student perspective in University decision-making is demonstrated by the fact that there are student members on all major University committees, as well as advisory groups of the University.

-In addition to student members on the University’s governing body, there is student membership on other bodies which include: Court, Senate, Finance and Resources Committee, Investment and Banking Sub-Committee, Governance Committee, Equality, Diversity and Inclusion Committee, Academic Standards and Quality Committee, the Student Experience Strategy Group and a range of other Student Experience related groups.
+In addition to student members on the University’s governing body, there is student membership on other bodies which include: Court, Senate, Finance and Resources Committee, Investment and Banking Sub-Committee, Governance Committee, Equality, Diversity and Inclusion Committee, Education and Student Experience Committee, Academic Standards and Quality Committee, and a range of other Student Experience related groups.